vanatteveldt/github-workshop/tutorials/add_commit_push_pull.md

 Most importantly, your `local repository` is now again up to date, and if you run `git pull` again it will tell you as much.

+## Good Workflow Habits

++ **Pull before you start working**.
+If you make changes, you want them to be based on the most recent version of the project.
+So, always `git pull` before you start working on something (and generally do a quick `git status` even before that so you can see if you accidentally forgot to commit something)
++ **Commit early, commit often**.
+Having lots of relatively small commits is better than one big commit after a day (or more) of work.
+Ideally, whenever you make a standalone change (fix some issue, rewrite or reorder some paragraph(s)), commit it with a message stating why you made those changes.
+This allows others (and your future you) to understand why you did certain things.
+If you wait a long time between commits you often don't really remember why you did something, and there is a bigger chance that someone else changed something in the meantime.
+So, commit and push your changes as often as possible (and we will later learn about [branches](branches.md) that allow you to commit changes without interfering with other users)